lynne2018/Web-Design-for-Everybody_Coursera/README.md

                     6. Font Size Idea: px at the Root, rem for Components, em for Text Elements by Chris Coyier https://css tricks.com/rems-ems/ (Please note, some people on Firefox get a warning when using this link.
 It is not the case for other students.)
+                    7. a link to a Pixel to Em conversion tool: http://pxtoem.com/  In the third column you can enter numbers and have the conversion calculated for you.